zilishen/documentation/content/nms/acm/how-to/services/publish-gRPC-proxy.md

 ## Set Up gRPC Echo Server (Optional) {#setup-grpc-echo-server-optional}

-This section details how to setup a gRPC echo server which can be used to confirm that the gRPC API is working as expected.
+This section explains how to set up a gRPC echo server to verify that the gRPC API works as expected.

 From a command line terminal: